thaninacbn/MSAligner/README.md

 Student project for the Python programming class of the Msc in Bioinformatics at the University of Paris Cité

-MSAligner is a simple re-implementation of Clustal and uses dynamic programming and a guide UPGMA tree to quickly align protein sequences.
+MSAligner is a simplified re-implementation of Clustal and uses dynamic programming and a guide UPGMA tree to quickly align protein sequences.

 ## Setting things up